|

 a mirror up to

-society, then Paris Hilton deserves to be remembered as the greatest
+society, then Paris Hilton is the greatest

-American Artist of the early 21st
+of the early 21st

 Century.